 , and partial blocks are used to fill-in at the sides and corners (rather than plain setting triangles

 ).
-Your choice of quilting fabrics will determine which elements of the quilt pop out just a bit.
+Your choice of quilting fabrics will determine which elements of the quilt pop out a bit more than others.

 © Janet Wickell

-This easy contemporary quilt pattern makes a quilt that finishes at about 34" x 56", perfect for an older baby or toddler.
-When you get to the actual pattern, you'll see that the four patch units resting inside the frames are made in two slightly different sizes, and that the double frames differ, too.
+Try this contemporary baby quilt pattern to sew a quilt that finishes at about 34" x 56", perfect for an older baby or toddler.
+When you arrive at the pattern, you'll see that the four patch units resting inside the frames are made in two slightly different sizes, and that the double frames differ, too.
 I've included a second variation, a quilt with white framing

 , to show you how easy it is to alter the looks of the contemporary little quilt.

-This little baby quilt finishes at about 34-1/2" x 43-1/4", and is made with 18 traditional Propeller quilt blocks that are placed on-point and surrounded by setting triangles.
+This little baby quilt finishes at about 34-1/2" x 43-1/4", and is made with 18 traditional Propeller quilt blocks that are placed on-point.
 All of the blocks contain the same fabrics, but in six of the blocks a strip pieced unit is flipped around so that like-fabrics don't meet when the quilt is assembled.
 That one little step gives the layout a bit of visual movement.

-Rail Fence is always an easy quilt, and the Rail Fence baby quilt pattern is no exception.
+Rail Fence quilts are always easy to sew, and the Rail Fence baby quilt pattern is no exception.
 Quilt blocks are strip pieced using five side-by-side strips of fabric.
 When you cut the segments apart, you're finished with the blocks.
 That's it!
 You might spend more time deciding which fabrics to use than it takes to sew the quilt top.
 Do sew with an accurate 1/4" seam allowance and press carefully to avoid stretch.
 The quilt is difficult to see in this small image, so click through for a better view.

 .
 Blocks are 6" square and the quilt finishes at about 39-1/2" x 47".